texta-tk/texta-ui/README.md

 # Tutorial on creating a new Models component

-In this example, functionality for `TorchTagger` is used created.
+In this example, functionality for TorchTagger is created.
 ## In order to create a new component, you first need need to create a Module.

 - Run `ng g m torch-tagger/torch-tagger --routing=true` to create torch-tagger.module.ts and torch-tagger-routing.module.ts